-In a state Marketplace, there may be up to four levels of health coverage.
-Each plan design is named after a type of metal.
+In a state Marketplace, there may be up to five levels of health coverage.
+Each plan design is named after a type of metal -- except for catastrophic coverage.
 So you may hear these called the metal plans.
 Each plan design must cover all the essential benefits.

-A health plan in the bronze level may be a good choice for you if you don’t expect to have many doctor appointments or need many prescription medicines.
+A health plan in the bronze level may be a good choice for you if you don’t expect to have many doctor appointments or need many prescription drugs.
+On average, a bronze plan will pay 60% of average overall health care costs and you will pay about 40%.

 Bronze plans have: